 - Make it about expressing yourself

 Working out doesn’t just have to be about fitness – why not make it an opportunity to express yourself too?
 Committing to physical exercise is a form of self improvement, and simultaneously using it to express yourself could be a great way to feel extra invigorated while you’re doing it – and, won’t you look forward to working out just a little more if you know you’re about to get into some activewear you feel amazing in?
-Whether it’s your tennis shoes, your scrunchie, your leggings or even your socks, there’s no reason your workout gear can’t reflect who you are when you’re away from the gym.
+Whether it’s your tennis shoes (I get mine at TennisHQ), your scrunchie, your leggings or even your socks, there’s no reason your workout gear can’t reflect who you are when you’re away from the gym.

 - Pick something you enjoy!